imbirevkotlya/data-file-reader/README.md

 Dataset limitations:

 - Only QSAM datasets are supported with sequential records disposition
-- If some fields are incomplete with real data (according to the copybook) you need to fill them with zeroes or spaces to fill the field lengths
+- If some records are incomplete with real data, you need to fill them with zeroes or spaces to specified the record lengths
 - For now, only alphanumeric and numeric fields are supported, groups are not available
 - Try to choose encoding correctly, now, the displaying encoding will be your system default